SAP-archive/teched2020-DAT263/exercises/2h/ex1/README.md

 	3. **HANA Connection**:
 		- **Configuration Type** : `Configuration Manager`
 		- **Connection ID**: `HANAC_WS`
-	4. **HANA Target Table**: `TECHED.<TECHED_USER>_CELLSTATUS`. **Do not** select an existing table by clicking on the "screen"-icon but enter the name of the table literally.
+	4. **HANA Target Table**: `TECHED.<USER>_CELLSTATUS`. **Do not** select an existing table by clicking on the "screen"-icon but enter the name of the table literally.
 This creates an non-existant table using the data and data types provided by the input data.
 	4. **Mode**: `overwrite` - creates a new table or overwrites an existing table with the new table structure.
 	5. **Batch size**: `1000` (default)